shark764/level-up-web-ui/README.md

 ## TODO

-- Convert buttons to single Button component
+- Add proper variant names to the Button component
 - Convert heading tags to custom components with proper theme tokens.